WeiqunPengLab/IRTools/README.md

 ### Quantify intron retention

 `IRTools quant` allows users to detect and quantify intron retention events in RNA-Seq data.
 The intron retention events can either be quantified as an intron retention index (IRI) or intron retention coefficient (IRC).
-The IRI of a constitutive intronic region (CIR) is defined as the ratio of its read density to the read density of its adjacent constitutive exonic regions (CERs) and the IRI of a gene is defined as the ratio of the overall read density of CIRs in that gene to the overall read density of CERs.
-The IRC of a CIR is defined as the fraction of junction reads that are exon-intron junctions (average of 5' exon-intron junction reads and 3' exon-intron junction reads) and the IRC of a gene is defined as the fraction of junction reads altogether in this gene that are exon-intron junctions.
-Additionally, IRC also quantifies constitutive junctions for which the IRC is defined as the fraction of junction reads that are exon-intron junctions.
+The IRI of a CIR is defined as the ratio of its read density to the read density of its adjacent CERs and the IRI of a gene is defined as the ratio of the overall read density of CIRs in that gene to the overall read density of CERs.
+The IRC of a CIR is defined as the fraction of junction reads that are CJs (average of 5' CJ reads and 3' CJ reads) and the IRC of a gene is defined as the fraction of junction reads altogether in this gene that are CJs.
+Additionally, IRC also quantifies CJs for which the IRC is defined as the fraction of junction reads that are CJs.
 The following is an example of running `IRTools quant` in IRI mode with the parameters obtained above.

 ```
 IRTools quant -q IRI -i bam/B_0h_R1.bam -p paired -s fr-unstranded -e mm9 -f BAM -n B_0h_R1 --outdir quant